 Making Homemade Lipton Onion Soup Mix:

 It turns out that I actually had most of the ingredients to throw this together, right in my pantry.
-The only thing I had to pick up was the onion flakes and I’ve actually been using them in a few other recipes, too, when I’m feeling a bit lazy.
+The only thing I had to pick up was the onion flakes and I’ve actually been using them in a few other recipes, too, when I’m feeling a little lazy and don’t feel like chopping.
 When I think of the number of onions I’ve cut over my lifetime!
 It must add up to tons.
 Literal tons.

 I remembered an old blogger friend, Quinn, of Dad What’s 4 Dinner had posted a recipe awhile back.
 I love his blog, love his enthusiasm and his great recipes.
 You will, too!
 And check out his Cooking with Ella features; Ella is Quinn’s youngest daughter and they have a blast in the kitchen.

 Saving Money on Homemade Onion Soup Mix:

 Most of the ingredients for Homemade Onion Soup Mix are common ingredients that you might just already have in your pantry.
 The exception, for me, was the dried onion flakes.
 Granulated onion flakes will work in this recipe, too.
 Check out the lower shelves under the herbs and spices and you’ll likely find them in larger jars.
 Generally, the larger the jar, the lower the price per ounce.
-Check the bulk spices, too.
+Check the bulk spices, too and you might find jugs of this and other spices at your buyer’s club.
 When I priced my Homemade Onion Soup Mix, it came out at a far lower cost than the Lipton’s Onion Soup Mix.